you-R-I/workshops/README.md

-# Workshops
+# IoT, Cloud and AI Workshop

 ### Overview
-This workshop tutorials give you a first hands on experience on how to connect an «Internet of Thing» (IoT) device to the IBM Cloud.
+This workshop tutorial give you a first hands on experience on how to connect an «Internet of Thing» (IoT) device to the IBM Cloud.
 You will use NodeRed and the Watson Services available on the IBM Cloud to build a cognitive IoT-application.
 The workshop is divided in various exercises listed below.

 ### Prerequisites